Program Director

 Graduate faculty members have a broad range of research interests in both pure and applied areas.
 The curriculum stresses theoretical as well as computational mathematics and is flexible enough to key a student’s program to individual interests and abilities.
 Receiving a well-rounded education in mathematics, graduates can pursue a Ph.D., secure a position in government or industry, or further a teaching career.

-The Department of Mathematics and Statistics also offers a Graduate Certificate in Mathematics and a Graduate Certificate in Data Analytics
+The Department of Mathematics and Statistics also offers a Master of Science in Data Science and Statistics, a Graduate Certificate in Mathematics, and a Graduate Certificate in Data Analytics.

 Admission Requirements